 matches will be able to see your tree.

-If you choose to edit your family tree on the Ancestry website, then
+If you have chosen to enter your information manually on the

-you will have to download your GEDCOM file, both
+AncestryDNA website, then you will need to download your GEDCOM file

 make sure that you are logged in to the relevant account

 follow the "Manage tree" link for the relevant tree

 Select the green "EXPORT TREE" button in the right-hand

 Wait for the green "DOWNLOAD YOUR GEDCOM FILE" button to

 appear in its place, and select that

 Save the file and remember where you saved it

 The Ancestry GEDCOM export procedure does NOT allow you to select which